Irish Pork Recipe – Brined Pork Loin Chop

 This brine can be used for various types of meat such as chicken and beef.
 You will just have to adjust the flavours to suit the meat and add longer soaking times for tougher meat.
 The longer soaking for tougher meats will help the meat to tenderise too which is an added bonus.
 For red meats I would tend to soak them overnight.

 Chef Tips: You should always, when possible, purchase all your meats from your local butcher, preferably an Irish Craft Butcher from your local town.
-Talk to them when purchasing meat and ask them about flavours that go best with the meat you are buying.
+Talk to them when purchasing meat and ask them about flavours that go best with your meat.
 They will always be too happy to give you tips and tricks.

 Here is my easy Irish Brined Pork Loin Chop Recipe that I hope you enjoy.
 Serve your pork chops with some creamy mashed potato, steamed vegetables and maybe a bit of apple sauce.
 You will be glad you did.